Stream Processing, Event Time, Watermarks, Apache Flink, Kafka Streams

 Different streaming platforms provide various approaches to handling late data.

 Kafka Streams provides built-in support for windowed operations with configurable grace periods.
 The framework automatically manages watermarks based on stream time and allows specifying how long windows remain open for late data.
-Kafka Streams also supports suppression operators that can wait for late data before emitting final results.
+Kafka Streams 3.7+ improved grace period behavior to be more consistent and predictable.
+The framework also supports suppression operators that can wait for late data before emitting final results.
+For an introduction to Kafka Streams fundamentals, see Introduction to Kafka Streams.

 Apache Beam (and cloud services like Google Dataflow) pioneered many late data handling concepts, including the separation of event time and processing time, watermarks, and triggers.
 Beam's model allows precise control over when results are materialized and how late data updates are handled.